serialized-io/client-js/docs/reference.md

-# Methods and Classes
+# Client reference

-This page documents all the methods and classes defined in the JavaScript client library.
+This page documents all the methods and types defined in the JavaScript client library.

 ## Create a client instance